-Latest opus by documentarian Rory Kennedy follows two years in the lives of a poor Europa, Miss., family, beginning as the story of a disturbed little boy and his interaction with social services and winding up as a disquieting exercise in American Gothic.
+Latest opus by award-winning documentarian Rory Kennedy (“American Hollow”) follows two years in the lives of a dirt-poor Eupora, Miss., family, beginning as the story of an emotionally disturbed little boy and his interaction with the social services network and winding up as a disquieting exercise in American Gothic.
 Docu, skedded to air on HBO in 2004, should attract a lot of attention on fest circuit.

 Robert Oliver, a troubled 7-year-old, sees a psychiatrist and has been diagnosed with numerous emotional and behavioral disorders.
 His grandmother Anna, with whom he and younger brother Benji live, speaks of the many dogs and cats he has killed and describes his frequent attempts at suicide.
 Early scenes show a hyperactive Robert shouting, gesturing wildly and hitting his head against assorted surfaces.
 He’s on two types of medication, which his grandmother often has to shove down his throat.
 His mother, Robanna, who was raped when she was 15 by Robert’s father and has physical and emotional problems of her own, has battled her mother for custody of the boys; the two, who live near each other, bicker constantly.
 Social Services hovers, visiting occasionally, temporarily content to have the child monitored by his psychiatrist.